SuperboGiuseppe/dncs_lab2/README.md

 -	Traditional web server and database setup
 -	web server (nginx and PHP) on one machine and our database server (MySQL) on another
 -	Our Vagrant file only step up the environment.
 The other configuration user can make according to desire of the user.
+- Added a new script for server-client socket.

 # Modification By Giuseppe